SLI Analyzer use cases

 Happy with the outcome, we go ahead and create a new SLO from our analysis.

-Query reference
+Query and SLO reference

 In our examples, we used the following queries:

-- Latency analysis: the threshold metric:
+- Latency analysis:

 avg:trace.http.request.duration{*}

-- Successful request analysis: the ratio metric.
+- Successful request analysis:

-- Good query:
+- Good query

-- Total query:
+- Total query

-- Good query:
+- Good query

-- Post-incident analysis: the threshold metric:
+- Post-incident analysis:

 avg:trace.http.request.duration{*}